suryakantamangaraj/ShaktiSDK/software/examples/readme.md

 #### Contents ####

-* Makefile
-    - The Makefile has support for different target boards and applications.
 * btnled
      - This program controls the led using the button.
      -  src code:btnled.c
      -  Test components :led,button.
-* keyboard
+* keypad
     - The program is all about how to get the value of a key when pressed on the board.
     -  src code:keyboard.c
-    -  Test components :pmod Keypad.
+    -  Test components :digilent pmod Keypad.
 * motor
      - This is the program that tests the functioning of the  stepper motor using the gpio pins.
      -  src code:motor.c